jtb324/DRIVE_beta_rc1/README.md

 # MEGA_CLI_project

-This is a repository for working on turning the MEGA project into a commandline tool.
+This is a repository for working on turning the MEGA project into a commandline tool using the argparse package in python.

 ## Goal